HatoSei03/upstage_ai_hackathon/README.md

 ## Main features
 ### Initerary planning & customize tour
+JUJU can help users customize their tour exploring Jeju Island based on their input constraints.
+They just need provide JUJU with their budget, places they want to go, the rest JUJU can do
 ### Community
+A traveler community share useful information
 ### Chatbot
+Answer users' questions about Jeju.
+It helps them understand more about Jeju
 ### Photo translator
+It helps foreign visistors can access Korean documents like menu, instructions, etc
 ### complete quiz & claim vouchers

 ## Techniques